lanelps/web_elements/README.md

 # web_elements

-This is a repo for all my css experients that could be used on any future projects or websites.
+This is a repo for all my experimental CSS elements.

-These are interactive elements.
+Not entirely sure if that it's necessary but I've used Webpack to bundle everything.

-This repo uses Webpack to bundle the code for git hub pages.
+It's helped me learn more about how Webpack bundles my React code for use on GitHub pages